 I like pure wax foundation, but I don't like the complexity of the assembly and how venerable it is to mice and wax moths.
 So I've stopped using it.
 To reuse the frame means a lot of disassembly and cleaning, pulling out nails, and removing the wires.

 Permacomb is fully drawn plastic foundation, not wax comb.
 In other words, it is a plastic version of a fully drawn wax comb.
 It sound great as it would allow a fresh package of bees the ability to immediately start storing honey.
 I've never tried it due to the fact that it is expensive.
+I know this can be confusing, so let me HIGHLY encourage you to take my ONLINE BASIC BEEKEEPING COURSE from the comfort of your home, on your schedule at your own pace.
+I'll teach you via video that you can watch when you want!
+CLICK HERE FOR MORE INFO NOW.

 Then, there is plastic foundation by various names: Ritecell, Pierco and Plasticell.
 This is my preference!
 This is a very thick piece of plastic, probably 1/8 inch think and has the hexagonal worker cells embedded in the plastic.
 I use only the beeswax coated sheets of plastic.
 I love plastic foundation in wooden frames.
 I'm not as impressed with the one piece plastic frame and foundation.
 But my bees like it just the same.
 In fact, my queens love deep frames that are solid one piece plastic.